2023-cda-alt-devops-p4/catalog-cl/README.md

 # CatalogCl

-The application is running on this [url](https://2023-cda-alt-devops-p4.github.io/catalog-cl/).
+:cyclone: The application is running on this [url](https://2023-cda-alt-devops-p4.github.io/catalog-cl/).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

 ## Development server